folke/which-key.nvim/README.md

 ## ⚙️ Configuration

 > ❗️ IMPORTANT: the timeout when **WhichKey** opens is controlled by the vim setting [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen').
-Please refer to the documentation to properly set it up.
-Setting it to `0`, will effectively always show **WhichKey** immediately, but a setting of `500` (500ms) is probably more appropriate.
+> Please refer to the documentation to properly set it up.
+Setting it to `0`, will effectively
+> always show **WhichKey** immediately, but a setting of `500` (500ms) is probably more appropriate.
+>

-> ⁉️ don't create any keymappings yourself to trigger WhichKey.
+> ❗️ don't create any keymappings yourself to trigger WhichKey.
 Unlike with *vim-which-key*, we do this fully automatically.
 > Please remove any left-over triggers you might have from using *vim-which-key*.
+>
+> 🚑 You can run `:checkhealth which_key` to see if there's any conflicting keymaps that will prevent triggering **WhichKey**

 WhichKey comes with the following defaults: